Pricing Innovation Under Latency Constraints: A Mean-Field Analysis of Coded Payload Delivery: Turbo Pricing Model

 \subsection{Numerical Illustration}

 Figure~\ref{fig:turbo_price} shows an example of the resulting price and corresponding node utility in a Turbo configuration, comparing setups with unsharded, uncoded, fixed-rate, and rateless-coded base-lane models as a function of the additional fast-lane rate $\lambda^{(2)}$.
-We set $k = 32$, $n = 64$, and $\lambda^{(1)} = 32\;\text{shards}/\tau$.
+We again set \(k = 32\), \(n = 64\), and \(\lambda^{(1)} = 32\,\text{shards}/\tau\), so that the expected number of shards delivered by the base lane within the time interval \(\tau\) is \(k\)..
 The following observations can be made:

 When the fast-lane rate is small, the price a node is willing to pay in the unsharded baseline is also small.
 This is expected: the synergy between an unsharded payload and RLNC-coded shards is limited, since turbo decoding effectively becomes a race between the base lane and the fast lane—one that the base lane is very likely to win when $\lambda^{(2)}$ is small.
 Consequently, the node revenue stays mostly unchanged for unsharded base lane payloads at low fast-lane rates.
 Among the sharded payloads, the uncoded case yields the lowest price because uncoded shards generate the most duplicates, which keeps the probability of timely arrival low even when supplemented with fast-lane shards.
 In contrast, rateless and RS-coded shards can be used more efficiently by the RLNC decoder: duplicate probability in the base lane is low (or even zero in the rateless case under this model), allowing the decoder to collect $k$ innovative shards more reliably and thus decode the payload sooner.